Blockchain-WaterManagement-Project/Water-quality-management-network-setup/README.md

 ---
 ## Water-quality-management-network-setup

- The network is built using the `fabric-samples` repository, with the following key files contributing to the setup and operation of the Fabric network.
+  We built the network using the `fabric-samples` repository, with the following key files contributing to the setup and operation of the Fabric network.

 ### Network Key Files